DNN Platform Linq to Sql Model Adapter

 - Add a reference to the adapter assembly

 - Open your DBML designer file in Visual Studio

 - Change the base class of the DataContext to BrandonHaynes.ModelAdapter.DotNetNukeDataContext

 - Ensure that the adapter assembly is deployed to your DotNetNuke bin directory.

 Module developers must develop against a DotNetNuke installation with no

 object qualifier.
 This adapter does not store the design-time object qualifier for later removal.
-Any design-time database owner may be used; the design-time value is removed via a regular expression.
+Any design-time database owner may be used; the design-time value is removed via

 Feedback about your experiences is needed, and greatly